 Best Hiking Pants for Men Reviewed

 Best Overall Hiking Pants for Men

 Our favourite pair of hiking pants for men in 2021 is the Arc’teryx Gamma LT Pant.
 Durable, lightweight, and water-repellant, they're a great option for every type of hiker.
 Whether you’re going on a weekend tramp through the woods or conquering a long trail, the soft and stretchy fabric will keep you comfortable from start to finish.

 An integrated belt and adjustable cuffs make the fit customizable.
 Features include three zippered pockets and a reflective logo for increased visibility.
 While they aren't the cheapest hiking pants on the market, the Gamma LTs will go the distance for years to come.

-They feature a stretchy nylon material that repels water and stands up to UV rays.
+They're made of a stretchy nylon material that repels water and protects against UV rays.
 Meanwhile, the elastic waist and cinchable cuffs optimize fit.
 It’s also worth noting that such a high-quality hiking pant is impressively affordable.

 - Limited Colourway